Index To All Six Sections

 So what we have here are two different prophets who, hundred of years apart, saw something that resembled a transparent sea of what seemed to be ice or crystal.

-The structure of Exodus 20:11 and Revelation 21:1 seem to present the heaven and the earth together and the sea as separate and distinct entities.
+The structure of Exodus 20:11 and Revelation 21:1 present the heaven and the earth as one but the sea as a separate and distinct entity.